Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 What if using oil doesn’t sound that appealing?
 Are there alternatives that you can use that will appeal to vegans?

-Keep reading to get some information about other ingredients that can be used in place of butter to make a pie crust.
+Keep reading to get some information about other ingredients that can be used in place of butter.
 Oil does indeed work well, but there are other methods that you can turn to.

 Try Vegan Butter